FaultLocation/FineGrainedAFL/README.md

 Our experiment tries to boost four SBFL algorithms, i.e., Ochiai, Jaccard, Dstar and Barinel.
 You could select which one you want to boost in lines 29-32 in “experiment.java”

 D4jTypeList document: The statement type of each executed statement in each bug.

-D4jTypeStatic document : The number of different types of statements in each D4j Project.

 groundtruth document: The position of faulty statements in each bug.